superboy999/RVME/README.md

  *
 -->
 # GEM5-RVME
-This repository is based on the gem5 simulator and provides a detailed microarchitectural model of RVME, as described in our paper accepted by ICCD 2025, titled “RVME: An Efficient Matrix Engine Design Based on Matrix Extension of RISC-V.”
+This repository is based on the gem5 simulator and provides a detailed microarchitectural model of **RVME**, as described in our paper accepted by ICCD 2025, titled “**RVME: An Efficient Matrix Engine Design Based on Matrix Extension of RISC-V.**”

-Now RVME supports the main instructions metioned in Xuantie MME v0.3.
+Now RVME supports the main instructions metioned in [Xuantie MME v0.3](./Xuantie_MME_v0.3.pdf).
 Later in this year, we will release the new version of matrix engine which supports Xuantie MME v0.6.
 ## How to use
 1. Build environment, pull gem5 docker.
 ``` shell